About Celio da Silveira

 It was inevitable that he would become a teacher of the Alexander Technique.
 He trained at the Alexander Training Institute of Los Angeles (ATI-LA), developing a special interest in performance arts, as well as people with specific problems like back pain and neurological problems (especially involving movement).

 Celio works both with individuals and in groups.
-In addition to his private practice, he is on the faculty of the American Academy of Dramatic Arts (AADA), American Musical of Dramatic Academy and Stella Adler Academy of Acting and Theater in Hollywood, Los Angeles, where he is able to help students become aware of habits that interfere with their ability to perform.
-He teaches as a substitute Instructor at the Alexander Training Institute of Los Angeles (ATI-LA) training new teachers.
-He has been teaching the Alexander Technique at Cal-Arts Intersession for musicians since 2005, in a condensed but deep experience.
-He also worked for three years in the department of dramatic arts at USC as assistant instructor.
+In addition to his private practice, he is on the faculty of the Stella Adler Academy of Acting and Theater, in Hollywood, and the Los Angeles College of Music (LACM) in Pasadena where he is able to help students become aware of habits that interfere with their ability to perform He teaches as a substitute Instructor at the Alexander Training Institute of Los Angeles (ATI-LA) training new teachers.
+He taught at the American Academy of Dramatic Arts (AADA), the American Musical of Dramatic Academy, also in Hollywood, and at Cal-Arts Intersession for musicians from 2005 to 2012, in a condensed but deep experience.
+He also worked for three years in the department of dramatic arts at USC University of South California as an assistant instructor.

 Celio loves teaching the Alexander Technique to help others discover the many choices open to them—either with a specific task or for general well-being.
 The Alexander Technique is a pre-technique which allows the student to apply it to all activities in life.